imranpollob/code-note/notes/python/args-and-kwargs.md

 ---
-title: *args and **kwargs - packing and unpacking arguments
+title: "*args and **kwargs - packing and unpacking arguments"
 tags:
   - python
 ---